- True agile transformation is individualized and multidimensional

 When this vision is shared through effective communication in all levels of the organization, companies can develop a solid workplace culture where individuals and teams can thrive.
 Agile is all about quick iterations and variability, but solid, foundational principles must be rigorously implemented to provide clarity and sustain an engaged workforce.

 The global pharmaceutical company Roche has undergone a companywide transformation during the last few years.
-As Tammy Lowry, Global Head of Talent Innovation, pointed out in an interview with Larry Emond, Gallup Managing Director, everything starts with setting a company culture that fosters an agile mindset.
+As Tammy Lowry, Global Head of Talent Innovation, pointed out in a CHRO interview, everything starts with setting a company culture that fosters an agile mindset.

 "When you talk about an agile mindset and an agile organization, it has nothing to do with sprints or all that other kind of stuff.
 From a technical perspective, it's more about clear platforms that give you simplicity around those things that need to happen regularly, fluidity in roles to enable flexible resource utilization, simplicity in governance processes, etc."